Rhetoric

 Majors must pass two departmental examinations:

-- a three-hour written exam; and
+- a written exam; and

 - a senior oral presentation.